kata198/shmfile/README.md

 The "stream" is associated by an arbitrary FS-like name, like "/streams/my\_stream"

-The stream also has an associated mode, which is an octal following standard unix mode rules  ( think chmod )
+The stream also has an associated mode, which is an octal following standard unix mode rules  ( think chmod ).

+This stream can be used with buffered-IO or unbuffered-IO functions, anywhere a *FILE* or *int fd* is accepted.

+You may write anything to this stream, structs, lists, whatever.

 Public Functions